bobbycomet/Conky-Studio/README.md

 ---

 ## [Nodes](https://github.com/bobbycomet/Conky-Studio/wiki/Node-Reference) (overview)

+See [Requirements](https://github.com/bobbycomet/Conky-Studio/wiki/Requirements) for any packages you may need for sensors.

 **Sources** — CPU, RAM, disk, network, uptime, battery, clock, GPU/temps, weather, music (playerctl), **Custom Script** (`execi` or daemon).
 Unused sources are not polled in the export.